After Disaster Strikes

 Be Ready to Volunteer

 - Register as a Disaster Service Volunteer.
 Create a free on-line account and complete the Diasaster Profile indicating your skills, interests, and any certifications you may have.

 - Already registered?
 Log in and update your contact information and Disaster Profile with your skills, interests, and any certifications you may have.

 Donate for Relief and Recovery

 - Cash is the preferred method because it offers voluntary agencies the most flexibility in obtaining the most-needed resources and pumps money into the local economy to help businesses recover as well.

-- Remember, unsolicited donated goods such as used clothing, miscellaneous household items, and mixed or perishable foodstuffs require helping agencies to redirect valuable resources away from providing services to sort, package, transport, warehouse, and distribute items that may not meet the needs of disaster survivors.
+- Remember, unsolicited donated goods such as used clothing, miscellaneous household items, and mixed or perishable foodstuffs require helping agencies to redirect valuable resources away from providing needed services in order to sort, package, transport, warehouse, and distribute items that may not meet the needs of disaster survivors.